Judd (engine)

-Engine history

-Lower formulae/IndyCar
+Lower formulae and IndyCar

 As a result of Jack Brabham's long-standing relationship with Honda, Judd was hired by them to develop an engine for the company's return to Formula Two in association with Ron Tauranac's Ralt team.

 After the demise of Formula Two at the end of the 1984 season, Judd continued to develop new engines for Honda.
 The first was the Judd AV, a turbocharged V8 engine built for Honda's CART campaign.
 It was first used on the CART circuit midway through the 1986 season, fielded by Galles Racing and driver Geoff Brabham.
 It was initially badged as the Brabham-Honda, and scored a fourth-place finish at the 1986 Michigan 500.
 In 1987, the engine was used for the first time at the Indianapolis 500.
+Rookie Jeff MacPherson finished 8th in the engine's first Indy appearance.
 Brabham scored second-place finishes in 1987 at Pocono and Road America, as well as a third at the season finale at Miami.

 The engine became known for its reliability and superior fuel mileage (particularly in the 500-mile races).
-However, it was at a decided power disadvantage compared to the top engine of the time, the Ilmor Chevrolet.
+However, it was at a decided power disadvantage compared to the top engine of the time, the Ilmor-Chevrolet.

-In 1988, Truesports with driver Bobby Rahal took over as the primary team, and the "Honda" name was dropped from the powerplant.
-During the 1988 season, Rahal took advantage of the engine's reliability in the 500-mile races, finishing fourth at Indy and second at the Michigan 500.
-He then scored the first and only Indycar victory for the Judd engine, at the Pocono 500.
-His ten top-10 finishes led to a third-place finish in the season points standings.
+In 1988, Truesports with driver Bobby Rahal took over as the primary team, and the "Honda" name and support was dropped from the powerplant.
+During the 1988 season, Rahal took advantage of the engine's reliability in the 500-mile races, finishing fifth at Indianapolis and second at the Michigan 500.
+He then scored the first and only Indy car victory for the Judd engine, at the 1988 Pocono 500.
+Rahal's ten top-10 finishes led to a third-place in the season points standings.
+A year later, Raul Boesel drove a Judd to a 3rd place in the 1989 Indianapolis 500, which would be Judd's best Indy 500 result.
+In that race, all five Judds that qualified were running at the finish, with two in the top ten.

 Judd continued to build upgrades to the AV into the early 1990s, even after Honda had stopped badging the engines.
 When Honda moved into the new Formula 3000 series, Judd again developed the company's engine.
 Based on the architecture of the AV, the new BV V8 was a naturally aspirated variant, and would eventually form the basis for the Judd CV Formula One engine.